paulLeClair/P-Engine/README.md

 ## Demo

+The text is kind of squashed in the readme itself, you may want to click the files to view them in higher resolution!

 Here's a screenshot of the engine, with a description of the current features.

 ![](https://github.com/paulLeClair/P-Engine/blob/main/Original_Core_Menu_Demo_Screenshot.png)